mingmolee/Java-Appium-Selenium/Readme.md

-Java-Cucumber-Appium
+Java-Appium-Selenium
 ======
-UI Test automation skeleton for java-cucumber-appium
+UI Test automation skeleton for mobile and web using Java, Cucumber, Appium and UI Test automation skeleton for mobile and web using Java, Cucumber, Appium and Selenium.

 Resources
 ---